hannahgardner96/Arcade-Project/README.md

 I used asynchronous JS for the timing of revealin the final jeopardy question.
 Otherwise, I implemented vanilla JavaScript, TypeScript, HTML, and CSS.
 I used Google Fonts for styling.

 ### Notable Challenges <br>
+When adding the event listener to the final question, it alerted the player to their score and whether they won prior to actually running the runFinalQuestion() function.
+I was able to utilize the knowledge I gained from Simon Says to integrate asynchronous JS into my code.
+I consulted someone with experience for support on syntax and turned the clicking of the submit button into a promise to force the remainder of the function to await its completion.

 ### Interesting Features <br>
+After two games in which the addition and removal of event listeners became necessary, I decided to take a different approach that enabled my storing of all event listeners in one section.
+By creating functions that added and removed event listeners to different DOM element, I could dilineate the listeners I planned to use throughout the program in one place and then call them dynamically.
+See the final section (beginning on line 129 of my [TS file](https://github.com/hannahgardner96/hannahgardner96.github.io/blob/master/Project1/Jeopardy/jeopardy.ts)) to review event listener functions.

 ***